Jo Ann Zimmerman: Early life

-In 1956, she married Tom Zimmerman, and had five children.
+In 1956, she married Tom Zimmerman, and had five children: Andy, Lisa, twins Don and Ron, and Beth.

 Political career

-In 1982, Zimmerman won election to the Iowa House of Representatives where she advocated various health issues, and won the 1986 election for Lieutenant Governor of Iowa, separately from Governor Terry Branstad.
+In 1982, Zimmerman won election to the Iowa House of Representatives where she advocated for improved healthcare, cleaner air, and living wills.
+She also won the 1986 election for Lieutenant Governor of Iowa, separately from Governor Terry Branstad.
+Winning the Lt.
+Governor election meant that she was to serve as President of the Senate.
+Zimmerman was the first women to serve as Lt.
+Governor in Iowa history, and she was the second Democratic Lt.
+Governor to serve a Republican governor.
 As Lt.
 Governor, Zimmerman advocated for the elimination of her own office (as it was considered a figurehead position) and championed other progressive causes in her position.
+Certain policies Zimmerman was involved in included the passage of the ERA, refinement of abortion rights, creation of a statewide library system, and establishment of government programs focused on providing assistance to the elderly.
 Zimmerman briefly entered the 1990 gubernatorial election to unseat incumbent governor Branstad, but dropped out to run on the Iowa Democratic Party ticket as Lt.
 Governor with Donald Avenson (who subsequently lost to Branstad).
-She left office in 1991.
+She left office in 1991 after being defeated by Republican Joy Corning.